The General Data Protection Regulation (GDPR)

 The GDPR applies to personal data.
 If data is truly anonymized - meaning individuals can no longer be identified, directly or indirectly - the GDPR no longer applies to that data (Recital 26).
 This is one of the main reasons why anonymization is so valuable for open data: it allows you to share data freely without the legal constraints of the GDPR.

 But be careful: pseudonymized data (e.g., replacing names with codes while keeping a key file) is still personal data under the GDPR.
 The regulation explicitly states this.
-We cover the distinction between anonymization and pseudonymization in a later chapter.
+We cover the distinction between anonymization and pseudonymization in the chapter on mechanisms of data protection.

 Participant Rights